Skip to main content

 • Amount is specified in cents (smallest currency unit)

-• The balance check and debit are atomic (prevents race conditions)
+• The balance check and debit happen in a single transaction

 • If balance is insufficient, the operation fails without creating the user